VariantEffect/mavehgvs/docs/spec.rst

 observed variants.
 Therefore, variants that contain :code:`()` to denote predicted consequences are considered invalid.

+Like HGVS, MAVE-HGVS supports multi-variants that describe multiple variants in a single variant string.
+Multi-variants are represented as a semicolon-separated list of valid MAVE-HGVS variants.

 MAVE-HGVS supports a subset of HGVS variants including:

 * substitutions